Summerspell

 Summerspell is an independent film written and directed by Lina Shanklin.
 It premiered at the U.S. Film Festival (the precursor to Sundance) on April 1, 1983.

 Plot

-The film follows as the members of a large extended family gather on the Fourth of July for a not-so-happy reunion on their California ranch right after World War II.
+The film follows as the members of a large extended family gather on the Fourth of July for a not-so-happy reunion on their West Texas ranch right after World War II.

+A gripping drama of beauty and sacrifice in the tradition of O'Neill, Tennessee Williams, and early William Faulkner.
+An edgy 4 July weekend finds the Wisdom clan gathering on a remote West Texas ranch to bring the family's once-powerful dying patriarch back home against the will of Bernice, the “outsider” who stands alone against her husband's loyalty to a family that doesn't deserve it.
+Trying to reach her adolescent daughter across the wordless gulf between them, Bernice finds the courage to stand up against the selfish machinations and cheerful hypocrisy of her houseguests and break the vow of silence that has destroyed her family and set her apart.